danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I sat beside my fire, half awake, my mind drifting among thoughts of atoms and bonds.
+I, August Kekulé, sat beside my fire, half awake, my mind drifting among thoughts of atoms and bonds.
 Chains of molecules danced before me, twisting like strings of tiny creatures.
 As I fell deeper into reverie, the chains curled and wove together.
 One chain bent into a circle.
 It twisted around itself, and then it became a serpent, its body glowing faintly.
 The serpent turned its head and bit its own tail.
 It began to spin, its ring form shimmering as if lit from within.
 I watched it rotate faster, sending ripples of recognition through me.
 I felt the insight before I fully grasped it.
 I startled awake, the image burning in my mind.
 The serpent, the ring, the endless cycle.
 It was benzene.
 The molecule had shown itself.

 ---